Each year, the QSA conducts a common statewide test designed for Year 12 students. The test is also available to other eligible candidates.

 A student's individual QCS Test result is not used on its own in the calculation of their OP — instead, group results are used as part of the statistical scaling processes.
 A student's individual result on the QCS Test (from A to E) is reported on the student's Senior Statement or Statement of Results.

 The section on Tertiary Entrance provides information on how the QCS Test is used in the calculation of OPs and FPs.

 The QCS Test does not test particular knowledge of specific Year 12 subjects.
-It tests the CCEs, a set of generic skills identified in the Queensland senior curriculum.
+It tests the Common Curriculum Elements (CCEs), a set of generic skills identified in the Queensland senior curriculum.